Helperbird/website/src/pages/features/optical-character-recognition.md

 - Convert scanned documents or images into editable text.
 - Digitize books, newspapers, magazines, and other printed materials.
-- Automate the process of digitizing and indexing text in images and pdfs.
+- Automate the process of digitizing and indexing text in images and PDFs.
-- Extract information from images, videos and pdfs for research, archiving or indexing purposes.
+- Extract information from images, videos and PDFs for research, archiving or indexing purposes.
-- Improve accessibility to text in images and pdfs.
+- Improve accessibility to text in images and PDFs.
-- Read out loud text in images and pdfs.
+- Read out loud text in images and PDFs.

 ## What is OCR?